ARTICLES OF THE UCMJ

 The new DOD fingerprinting policy is outlined here

-UCMJ Attorney Jordan served as an Army prosecutor in Korea and Fort Cavazos (Fort Hood).
+UCMJ Attorney Jordan served as an Army prosecutor in Korea and Fort Hood (Fort Hood).
 His past experience with the Army JAG Corps includes service as a legal assistance attorney, chief of claims, interim chief of justice, operational law attorney, and administrative law attorney.

 Frequently Asked Questions About the Articles of the UCMJ